sayyamyadav/aws-devops/day-9/README.md

 S3 buckets offer several advantages, including:

-    Durability and availability: S3 provides high durability and availability for your data.
+    Durability and availability: S3 provides high durability and availability for your data.you can store upto 5 tb data
     Scalability: You can store and retrieve any amount of data without worrying about capacity constraints.
     Security: S3 offers multiple security features such as encryption, access control, and audit logging.
     Performance: S3 is designed to deliver high performance for data retrieval and storage operations.